Earthworm Jim (video game): Release

 The original version was released for the Genesis in October 1994.
 A version for the Super NES was released shortly after the original and is largely the same as the Genesis version.
 The Super NES version has altered graphics, with different backgrounds and special effects, but lacked some sound effects and one of the levels from the Genesis version (titled "Intestinal Distress").
 The stated reason for the Genesis version having the extra level was that the "Genesis version was more easily compressed and had the room for the bonus level".
 Subsequently, Nick Bruty stated in an interview that Sega asked Shiny Entertainment to add a level exclusively to the Sega version in exchange for reduced cartridge cost.
 Nick states that they designed the level overnight, and completed coding and testing the level in a single day (the day the game was sent to be printed to the consoles).
-The game was released in Japan physically only on Super Famicom on June 23, 1995, published by Takara, while the Japanese Mega Drive version was available exclusively via the Sega Channel service on December 1, 1995.
+The game was released in Japan for the Super Famicom on June 23, 1995 where it was published by Takara.
+The Japanese Mega Drive version was available exclusively via the Sega Channel service on December 1, 1995.

 The game's Genesis release was promoted with a television commercial in which an elderly woman tells a bedtime story about Earthworm Jim while eating live earthworms (actually plastic props).
 The networks airing the commercial received so many complaints from nauseated viewers that the commercial was pulled in some markets, including stations in Portland, Spokane, and Sacramento.

 The game's Special Edition was released for the Sega Genesis add-on, the Sega CD.
 It was based on the Genesis version, contained all of its levels, plus some extended sections and a single completely new level, titled "Big Bruty", a new remixed Red Book CD audio soundtrack, as well as around 1,000 more frames of in-game animation.
 These versions were also the only ones to contain alternate endings when winning on the "Easy" or "Difficult" modes, in which a narrator (Doug TenNapel) rambles on about many (false) facts on worms or congratulates the player in a similar absurd manner respectively.
 The Special Edition was later ported to Windows 95 by Activision.

 Another special edition of the game was released exclusively through the Sega Channel for a contest dubbed The Great Earthworm Jim Race.
 This version included a secret room which, when reached by the first 200 players, would display a password and a toll-free telephone number.
 Those who called the number were awarded prizes.